bcornw2/Research-on-Endpoint-Protection-with-Splunk-integration/notes.md

 Carbon Black offers a 15 day free trial for their CB Defense

+Carbon Black's CB Defense is often characterized by its administrators as a service that requires high amounts of configuration, or "tuning", but will run fairly hands-free after that initialization.

 Carbon Black's **CB Defense** Next-Gen Anti Virus (NGAV) add-on for Splunk allows administrators to forward events and notifications into Splunk for correlation, aggregation, and analysis.

 The CB Defense package is NGAV + EDR which allows signature collection and logging both online and offline.
 CB Defense uses cloud-based signature-based threat detection using their "Streaming Prevention" against their "Predictive Security Cloud".
 Data records of offline computers will be synced back to CB Defense and Splunk once the device returns online.
 The Streaming Defense service works by scoring on-going actions, and terminating the processes once the score reaches "critical".
 Administrators can isolate endpoints, blacklisting applications, or terminate running processes from the CB Defense control panel or from Splunk.
 Quarantined or isolated devices can still be SSH'd into for remediation.